 After conducting a DEI assessment, the ABCDE approach outlined in the Powering Inclusive Cultures Facilitation Kit continues the DEI work with unconscious bias, and seeks to raise personal awareness of such biases within the very leaders looking to spearhead change.

-A is for Acknowledge Unconscious Biasunconscious bias
+A is for Acknowledge Unconscious Bias

 Standing in judgment of someone else’s biased missteps comes easily.
 But a real challenge is to turn the finger-pointing around in acknowledging biased tendencies within us.